 Nevertheless, I hold that what I do acoustically can be done by anyone willing to learn the techniques and attitudes necessary to apply this Acoustical Technology masterfully.
 This offer is open to anyone interested in learning this sophisticated yet simple way of realizing a high degree of enhancement in the sound of any musical instrument.
 However, only those who qualify technically, artistically, musically, and personally will be accepted for instruction.
 Whomever I undertake to teach the Art and Science of Acoustical Enhancement must be able to successfully apply my acoustical technology to their instruments once they have completed my course of instruction.

 Since first making this offer two years ago, I have taught my acoustical technology to 4 young men, 2 of whom are violin makers and 2 of whom are instrument makers who are making harpsichords and fortepianos as well as violins, violas and cellos.
-The following sound samples are of their first works created following their work learning my acoustical technology.
-These saples demonstrate definitively that anyone interested to learn my acoustical technology can do so and do so extremely well.

 Technical qualifications involve a little experience making musical instruments, skill in use of tools, and skill in drawing or sculpting.
 Artistic qualifications relate to conceptual abilities, natural cognitive abilities, imaginative skills, and ability to think clearly and cogently about ideas.
 Musical qualifications have to do with how musical, how technically proficient on an instrument, and how much understanding of music one has.
 And personal qualifications have to do with age, attitudes, philosophy, intellectual aptitude, and habits, etc. The ability to speak English is also really helpful.